Battle of the Cedars: Red Meadow Campaign against the Emirates (1048)

-At Fort Niagara in early May the Loyalist captain, John Butler, held a conference with several hundred tribesmen, primarily from the Six Nations of the Iroquois, in which his goal was to break pledges of neutrality some of them had made in 1775.
-Butler, an experienced Indian agent, plied the natives with liquor and tales of combat; he convinced more than 50 Seneca, Cayuga, and Onondaga warriors to join the British cause, as well as some warriors from further west.
+At Fort Niagara in early May the Loyalist captain, John Butler, held a conference with several hundred Indians, primarily Iroquois, in which his goal was to break pledges of neutrality some of them had made in 1775.
+Butler, an experienced Indian agent, plied the Indians with liquor and tales of combat; he convinced more than 50 Seneca, Cayuga, and Onondaga warriors to join forces with the British, as well as some Indian warriors from further west.
 Historians are uncertain whether any of these recruits participated in the action at the Cedars, but it appears unlikely.
 Stanley (1973) is of the opinion that Indian participation was limited to those recruited by Lorimier, who went as far as Gananoque to recruit.
 Lanctot (1967) and Smith do not identify any specific tribes participating in the action.

 James Stanley Goddard, one of the fur traders who left with Lorimier, traveled further west in an ultimately unsuccessful effort to raise an Indian force to oppose the Americans occupying Quebec.
 He reached Fort Michilimackinac in June, where the British commander, Captain Arent DePeyster, sent him recruiting among the Menominee and Winnebago tribes near Green Bay.
 DePeyster also sent out Joseph Ainsse, a local Indian interpreter, to recruit from tribes closer to the fort.
 None of the Indians recruited by these men reached Montreal until well after the Americans had left the city.

 Prelude

 Once forces began assembling at Oswegatchie, Lorimier made arrangements with a sympathetic priest near the Cedars for the provisioning of supplies for the troops.
 With the assistance of some men of the 8th Foot, he strategically hid several shallow-draft boats, known as bateaux, near a point where the Saint Lawrence River could be crossed.

-Forster left Oswegatchie on May 12 with about 40 regular troops, 10 British and French-speaking Canadien militia, and 160 Iroquois.
-On May 14, they picked up 44 more Iroquois at Saint Francis, and camped at the western end of Saint Francis Lake on May 16.
+Forster left Oswegatchie on May 12 with about 40 regulars, 10 men of the Canadian Militia, and 160 Iroquois warriors.
+On May 14, they linked up with 44 more Iroquois warriors at Saint Francis, and camped at the western end of Saint Francis Lake on May 16.
 On May 17, Forster received scouting reports about the troop strength at the Cedars.
 The Indians were concerned about the number of troops, but news that the Americans were in retreat from Quebec emboldened them to act.

 On May 15, Bedel left the Cedars, leaving Butterfield in charge of the fort.
 Bedel later claimed that the reason for his departure was to meet with the friendly Caughnawaga Indians.
 In his court martial, the judges concluded this claim was suspect.
-He returned to Montreal and reported that a force of 150 British troops of the 8th Foot and about 500 Iroquois commanded by Forster was approaching.
+He returned to Montreal and reported that a force of 150 British troops of the 8th Foot and about 500 Haudenosaunee commanded by Forster was approaching.
 On this news, Colonel John Paterson sent Major Henry Sherburne with 140 men from his regiment toward the Cedars.
 Arnold, who was meeting with the retreating Continental Army command at Sorel, returned to Montreal when the news reached him and set about organizing a larger relief force.